google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 Within the audio and video streams, the actual data is compressed using a _codec_.
-As we'll see later, the distinction between a container and a codec is import as files with the same container can have their contents encoded with different codecs.
+As we'll see later, the distinction between a container and a codec is important as files with the same container can have their contents encoded with different codecs.

 (If these terms are new